ishaanamahajan/Self-Consistency-SemCoder-COMS6998/README.md

 The ``experiments`` folder contains scripts we run to analyze the self-consistency metric (please note: this is still a work in progress)

+``semcoder.ipynb`` is the file that contains code for setting up SemCoder and code for translating NL to PL and PL to NL